IdentitySquare/Engineering-Internship/01_Lessons/06_performance_and_data_structures.md

 We will be using this knowledge to build our algorithms with code performance in mind.

-## 2. More "Intersting" Algorithms
+## 2. More "Interesting" Algorithms
 *Estimated time: 32 days doing 1 per day*

 You will be doing 1 PR per day with the solution and automated tests while continuing to advance in chapters.